GenericMappingTools/gmt/doc/rst/source/cookbook/cpts.rst

 some (like **globe**) are a mix of the two.
 The bottom half the color bar are built by using :doc:`/makecpt` **-T**-1/1/0.25, thus splitting the color scale into 8 discrete colors.
+Black and white triangles indicate which tables have hard or soft hinges, respectively.

 .. _CPT_files_a: